 For instance, lithium and fluorine combine in a way that makes both of them very “happy” and chemically unreactive.
 Lithium has one too many electrons for a full orbit, and fluorine has one too few.
 Put them together, and fluorine will take the electron from lithium and enjoy its full orbit of electrons.
 Lithium will have an empty orbit of electrons.
 But now fluorine has ten electrons but only nine protons.
 Its charge is unbalanced.
-It has an extra electron, and so it has a positive charge.
+It has an extra electron, and so it has a negative charge.
 An atom with one or more extra charges is called an “ion”.
 A negatively charged ion like fluorine is called an “anion”.
 Lithium on the other hand has three protons but only two electrons.
 It is also electrically unbalanced, but with a positive charge.
 Positively-charged ions are called “cations”.
 So long as anions and cations are equal in number to one another, then the overall charge is balanced and the material is very unreactive.

 This is the basic principle of a salt.
 A “salt-making” element like fluorine, chlorine, or iodine, combines with a metal like lithium or magnesium and they form a cation-anion pair that is very chemically stable.

 Another stable fluoride salt is sodium fluoride, and the odds are that you brushed your teeth this morning with some sodium fluoride salt mixed in your toothpaste.